lit-alan/advancedEAP/snippets/Creating a REST API With Spring.md

 # Useful code snippets for creating a REST API with Spring :point_down:

 *The code listing presented below is from a paired back project thats sole purpose is to return REST representations of Agent(s).
 The likes of I18N, Validation etc have been removed for simplicity.
-The REST controller methods defined below return JSON (by default).
+The REST controller methods defined below return JSON (by default  - JSON is preferable to XML).
 If you wanted to return say XML, then extra annotation would have to be added to the Agent class and to the controller methods.*

 ## 1. Add the dependencies to the POM
 ```xml